 Chris Nicholas is the founder and President of Sports Technologies in Collinsville, CT.
 He started the company in 2006, overseeing the launch of FanNation.com, which was later sold to Sports Illustrated.
 As President, he manages current client relationships with Sports Illustrated, Time Inc., the NFL, and the United States Olympic Committee.
 Before starting the company, he was Executive Producer of ESPN.com, responsible for all non-editorial content on the site, as well as the fantasy sports business and ESPN Insider business.
 An internet veteran, he began his career at Starwave Corporation, Paul Allen’s groundbreaking Internet media company, which was the first to put sports news, information and fantasy games on the internet.
 Between his two tours at ESPN.com he was part of the executive team at entertainment startup Inside.com, serving as Vice President of Product Development.
 He holds a Bachelor of Arts degree from Dartmouth College.

-Adam Plumpton is currently director of Logistics at Tesla Motors.
-He served in a variety of supply chain leadership positions with Hewlett-Packard and Cisco Systems.
-He’s a graduate of the United States Naval Academy and the Navy’s nuclear power training curriculum and served as an officer on the submarine USS Houston, and also holds a graduate degree in Engineering from the University of California at Berkeley.
+Adam Plumpton is currently Vice President of Product Operations at Cisco Systems.
+He has held a variety of leadership positions with Tesla Motors, Hewlett-Packard and Cisco Systems.
+He’s a graduate of the United States Naval Academy and the Navy’s nuclear power training curriculum and served as an officer on the submarine USS Houston.
+Adam also holds a graduate degree in Engineering from the University of California at Berkeley.

 Jennifer M. Hayden, M.Ed. is the current managing editor of the Journal of Dermatology for Physician Assistants.
 She earned her Bachelor’s degree in psychology from LeMoyne College and her Master’s Degree in Higher Education from Salisbury State University.
 While earning her graduate degree, she served as a Resident Director on campus, responsible for supervising staff, as well as overseeing a residence hall of undergraduates.
 Upon earning her Master’s Degree, she worked as an academic advisor at St. Leo University and the Navy College Office of Virginia Beach, VA.
 There she worked at three different military bases providing educational guidance to U.S. military members and their families.
 Jennifer then went on to spend two years teaching English at the high school level and has enjoyed writing and editing since.